On this page

 Ensuring Responsible Use

-JSA safeguards against risks and ensures responsible AI use through releasing an annual AI Transparency Statement to provide visibility on how AI is used and managed.
+JSA safeguards against risks and ensures responsible AI use through a range of governance mechanisms including privacy assessments, ethics assessments, cybersecurity assessments, clear approval processes, and monitoring.
+We release an annual AI Transparency Statement to provide visibility on how AI is used and managed.

 Contact Information